Daniel31x13/Daniel31x13/README.md

 # Hello There!
-I'm Daniel, Started my journey with computer since I was 10.
+I'm Daniel, started my journey with computer since I was 10.

 Some of the things that I'm really intrested are:
 - Programming 👨‍💻